Do weight loss injections help with sustainable weight loss?

 How long should you use weight loss injections?

 Your clinician will monitor your progress closely over the first 12 weeks of your treatment.
-If you've experienced at least a 5% loss of your initial weight, you'll be able to continue treatment.
+If you've experienced at least a 5% loss of your starting weight, you'll be able to continue treatment.

 Typically, your treatment will last anywhere from 9-12 months [3].